All Episodes

 And this guy is Obama's green job czar.

-I think Sylvia's, I think Sylvia's right.
+I think Sylvia is right.

-That's why it's important to kill this health care thing.
+That's why it's important to kill this healthcare thing.

-It's important not to let them get a foot in the door and get the second foot in and the rest later.
+It's important not to let them get a foot in the door and get the second foot in and the rest later, because if they get the broad apparatus they need to governmentalize healthcare, they will do it.

 And once you do that, it's very hard to have genuinely conservative government ever again.